email

 ~ Philip Shepherd, philosopher, author, actor

-Three years ago, this summer a good friend shared a profound metaphor with me – the bug body.
-As Robert Heinlein said, “specialization is for insects.”
-And, when we have done one thing for a very long time, our environment necessarily shapes us into a form of specialization, enabling us to navigate and survive the “vagaries and proclivities” of said environment.
+As Robert Heinlein wrote, “specialization is for insects,” and when we’ve done one thing for a very long time our environment can shape us into a form of specialization, enabling us to navigate and survive in that environment.
+Like a bug.

-And, when we leave that environment or when it dissipates – whether we change jobs, discontinue relationships, move to a new city, deal with new health realities – we are left with a specialization (a bug body), which is often no longer appropriate.
-Not because that specialization is “bad or good,” but because the same response to our new environment simply no longer fits.
+And, when that environment dissipates — whether we change jobs, discontinue relationships, move to a new city, or deal with new health realities — we’re often left with a specialization (a bug body), which is no longer appropriate for our new environment.

 ~ Scott Kinnaird